FlorianVal/Computer-vision-Course-Materials/README.md

 This will create a PDF file containing the presentation slides for the lesson.

+## Automated PDF Builds

+This repository uses GitHub Actions to automatically build the PDF slides whenever changes are pushed to the repository.
+The workflow:

+1. Runs when changes are made to any `slides.tex` or `generate_illustrations.py` file
+2. Generates all necessary illustrations
+3. Compiles the LaTeX slides into PDFs
+4. Creates a new release with the compiled PDFs

+You can find the latest PDF versions of all slides in the [Releases](../../releases) section of this repository, without needing to build them locally.

 ## Course Content

 The course covers various topics in computer vision, including: